Browse by Medical Category

 We are proud to be an American Camp Association accredited camp.

-MGH Aspire’s Summer Adventure Camp is a 6-week program for individuals ages 5-15 with a variety of diagnoses including but not limited to Asperger’s Syndrome (AS), high cognitive autism spectrum disorder (ASD), nonverbal learning disorder (NVLD), anxiety disorder, or similar cognitive profiles who can benefit from Aspire’s curriculum.
-Our campers are placed into well-matched groups of 4-6 participants, which are each supported by 2 staff.
-In their groups, campers participate in a rich weekly schedule full of typical camp activities, such as boating, swimming, archery, art, as well as direct instruction and in-the-moment coaching to support skill building in the areas of Self-awareness, Stress management, and Social competency (Aspire’s ‘3S’ model).
-Our camp is held at Hale Reservation in Westwood, MA.
-This beautiful campus provides 1,137 acres of woodlands, including four ponds and over twenty miles of trails for your child to experience.
-This is a perfect backdrop to facilitate a summer full of adventures and friendships to last a lifetime.
+MGH Aspire's summer adventure camp is a 6-week program for individuals ages 5-14 with high cognitive autism spectrum disorder or a related profile.
+Participants come to us with a variety of diagnoses including but not limited to Asperger’s Syndrome (AS), autism spectrum disorder (ASD), nonverbal learning disorder (NVLD), anxiety disorder, ADHD, or similar cognitive profiles.
+All of whom benefit from MGH Aspire’s curriculum.
+Campers are placed into well-matched groups of 4-6 participants, which are each supported by 2 staff.
+In their group, campers participate in a rich weekly schedule full of typical camp activities, such as boating, swimming, archery, and art.
+Participants receive direct instruction and in-the-moment social coaching to support skill building in the areas of self-awareness, stress management, and social competency (MGH Aspire’s “3S” model).
+Camp is located at Hale Reservation in Westwood, Massachusetts.
+This beautiful campus provides 1,137 acres of woodlands, including four ponds and over 20 miles of trails.
+This is the perfect backdrop to facilitate a summer full of adventures and foster meaningful friendships that continue to develop beyond camp.

-Our staff focuses on each camper’s strengths to create a safe and comfortable environment in which they can learn, grow, make friends, succeed and have fun.
-Whatever your child’s developmental needs might be, MGH Aspire has a program that fits.
+Our staff focuses on each camper’s strengths to create a safe and comfortable environment in which they can learn, grow, make social connections, feel successful and have fun.
+In collaboration with caregivers, campers identify personal goals and receive daily feedback about their progress.

-Adventure Camp is a fun-filled 6-week therapeutically-based summer day program.
-Children participate in typical day camp activities, much like their neuro-typical peers, such as swimming, hiking, boating, nature exploration, field trips, art, drama, cooking, games or yoga.
-While participating in these fun activities, campers also receive Aspire’s state-of-the-art curriculum, interventions, social coaching and supports that are interwoven throughout the day.
+Adventure camp is a fun-filled 6-week summer day program.
+Children participate in typical day camp activities, much like their neuro-typical peers, such as swimming, hiking, boating, fishing, nature exploration, field trips, art, drama, cooking, games and yoga.
+While participating in these engaging activities, campers also receive MGH Aspire’s state-of-the-art curriculum, interventions, and social coaching that are seamlessly integrated throughout the day.

 Adventure Camp Junior, Ages 5-7

-Appreciating that a full camp day might be too long for some of our younger campers, Aspire offers a shorter day option.
-Adventure Camp Junior’s goals are similar to those of the longer day Adventure Camp, but activities are modified to meet the developmental level and physical capabilities of younger children.
-Each fun-filled camp day is designed to encourage social interaction and focus on what it means to be part of a group.
+Appreciating that a full adventure camp day might be too long for some of our younger campers, daily activities are modified to meet the developmental level and physical capabilities of younger children.
+Each fun-filled day is designed to encourage social interaction and focus on what it means to be part of a group.

 Adventure Trail Blazers, Ages 12-15